 Summary

-Supervises and coordinates activities of workers engaged in operations of the facility and rail operation personnel in the use, safety procedures and operation of heavy equipment or waste processing.
+Supervise and coordinate activities of workers engaged in the operations of the facility and train operation personnel in the use, safety procedures and operation of heavy equipment and/or waste processing.
 Directly reports to the TSDF Operations Manager.
 While performing the duties of this job, the employee may receive occupational exposures to ionizing radiation that are As Low As is Reasonably Achievable (ALARA) and within regulatory limits.

 Essential Duties and Responsibilities include the following.
 Other duties may be assigned.

-- Directs subordinate employees in the Operations Department in projects.
+- Direct subordinate employees in the Operations Department on projects.

-- Inspects work areas to determine type of work required, materials needed and equipment to be used.
+- Inspect work areas to determine the type of work required, materials needed and equipment to be used.

-- Suggests changes in working conditions and use of equipment to increase efficiency of work crew.
+- Suggest changes in working conditions and use of equipment to increase efficiency of work crew.

-- Initiates or suggests plans to motivate workers to achieve work related goals.
+- Initiate or suggest plans to motivate workers to achieve work related goals.

-- Establishes or adjusts work procedures to meet production schedules.
+- Establish or adjust work procedures to meet production schedules.

-- Studies production schedules and estimates person-hour requirements for completion of jobs assigned.
+- Study production schedules and estimates person-hour requirements for completion of jobs assigned.

-- Interprets company policies and job orders to workers and enforces safety regulations.
+- Interpret company policies and job orders to workers and enforce safety regulations.

-- Recommends measures to improve production methods, equipment performance and quality of production.
+- Recommend measures to improve production methods, equipment performance and quality of production.

-- Analyzes and resolves work issues or assists employees in problem solving.
+- Analyze and resolve work issues or assist employees in problem solving.

-- Confers with other supervisors to coordinate activities of individual department.
+- Confer with other supervisors to coordinate activities of individual department.

-- Documents completion and status of all work activities in the appropriate work order and/or daily operations report.
+- Document completion and status of all work activities in the appropriate work order and/or daily operations report.

 - Performs departmental training required for employees.

-- Performs Job Safety Analysis (JSA) for routine operation.
+- Perform Job Safety Analysis (JSA) for routine operation.

-- Assists in development of Work Instructions, Procedures, Cost Models and other job-related document.
+- Assist in the development of Work Instructions, Procedures, Cost Models and other job-related documents.

 - Apply and reinforce the skills learned through human performance training to prevent personal errors and errors by other team members.